Skip to main content

 Will the vet take a payment plan?

 We try to accommodate our patients and pet owners as best as possible because our priority is the animal’s health.
-Call us and we will try to work out a payment plan for you and your pet.
+We are happy to announce we accept CareCredit, if you would like to learn more, please check out our payment options page!

 Does the vet remove ticks?
 Can the vet treat fleas?
 Mites?